Rules for foreigner buying New York property

 FIRPTA stands for Foreign Investment in Real Property Tax Act and requires that 15 percent of the sale price be held back as withholding tax if the seller is a foreign person/entity.
 This is the IRS’s way of making sure foreign property owners are paying their taxes.
 The 15 percent is a withholding tax and the foreign seller gets it back when the seller files the next income tax return and the IRS determines that all taxes due (capital gains tax, income tax etc) were paid.
 If the foreign owner has been filing taxes annually, the foreigner can apply for an exemption certificate from FIRPTA withholding.

-Read more: Our top Google rated Guide for Foreign Buyers Investing in New York Property
+Weimin’s article, Guide for Foreign Buyers Investing in New York Property

 Deal example: Client’s one bedroom condo close to United Nations in Midtown East.
+Brand new development that was booked at pre-construction stage.

 No extra stamp duty for foreigners